nessafkhan/HTML---CSS-Mini-Project---HTML---CSS-Mini-Project---mk59h8vy0ues/README.md

 WindAesthetics is photography company's landing page website wich has static data.
 It's shows company's goals and vision.
 It's includes a feedback form and social media links to company's social accounts.

+## Features
+  -Funtional contact form(data recieved to Google Drive) -Footer with social media links
+  -Back to top button
+  -Hover effect on cards and buttons

 ### Built With
 HTML CSS and JavaScript